ASdev/android_img_repack_tools/README.md

-android_repack_tools
+android_img_repack_tools
 ====================

-android_repack_tools is a kit utillites for unpack/repack android ext4 and boot images
+android_img_repack_tools is a kit utillites for unpack/repack android ext4 and boot images

 how to make: